JordanMilne/ShenanigaNFS/README.md

 # ShenanigaNFS

-Library for making somewhat conformant-ish low-level NFSv2/3 clients and servers.
+Python library for making somewhat conformant-ish low-level NFSv2/3 clients and servers.
 Includes tools for making NFS servers with mount-specific FS state and a VFS API similar to FUSE for making custom filesystems.